 Setting Description "Show Triangular" Display the diagram in triangular form, with the X-axis along the base and the Y-axis along the left side.
 Such a diagram is often useful if you want to plot the fractions of two components in a ternary diagram.
 "Show Grid" Overlay a grid on the diagram.
-"Switch Axes" Show the plotting X axis variable on the diagram's Y-axis, and the Y axis variable on the diagram's X- axis.
+"Switch Axes" Show the plotting X axis variable on the diagram's Y-axis, and the Y axis variable on the diagram's X-axis.
 Tie lines Select how many tie lines that will be plotted in the diagram.
 Every n th number of tie line will be plotted, where n is the number you set here.
 Consequently, the higher the number, the fewer the number of plotted tie lines in your diagram.

-Note that this setting is not present if the Plot Renderer is a successor to a Scheil Calculator or to an Equilibrium Calculator where only one axis has been defined and varied (that is, an Equilibrium Calculator that has performed a stepping calculation).
-Legend option Select whether the diagram's legend should display the "Stable phases" or the "Axis quantity".
+Legend option Note that this setting is not present if the Plot Renderer is a successor to a Scheil Calculator or to an Equilibrium Calculator where only one axis has been defined and varied (that is, an Equilibrium Calculator that has performed a stepping calculation).
+Select whether the diagram's legend should display the "Stable Plot type phases" or the "Axis quantity".
+This menu is only available if the Plot Renderer is a successor to an Equilibrium Calculator that has been set up to calculate a property grid.
+Choose either "Heat map" or "Contour".
+On a heat map diagram, each equilibrium calculation in the grid is represented by a colour-coded pixel, where dark red represents the highest Z-axis variable value and dark blue represents the lowest Z-axis variable value.
+On a contour diagram, Z-axis variable values are traced with curves in different colours (in the same way that height values are traced with curves on a topographical map).
 Axis variable Set which state variable that you want plotted along the X-axis and the Y-axis.
+Note that if the stepping/mapping variables are changed in the Equilibrium Calculator that precedes the Plot Renderer, then the variables to be plotted along the diagram's X- and Y-axis will be automatically updated to the appropriate quantities.
 Axis type Select what type of scale to use on the axis.
 Choose between "Linear", "Logarithmic", "Logarithmic 10" or "Inverse".
 Limits Specify the range along the axis that should be shown in the plot by setting the minimum and maximum values of the axis variable.
 You can also determine the step size between the tick marks along each axis.

 Alternatively, select "Automatic scaling".